 In order to slow the mounting tensions within the home, parents may want to seek counseling support to gain some perspective on their unique situation and learn better ways to communicate with their teen.
 A counselor can help the parents better understand what is going on and how to defuse the situation.
 At the beginning stages of this struggle, it is often better to attend counseling without the teen, in order to gain some guidance without the tension of the teen being in the room or the challenge of bringing him/her into therapy.

 Forcing therapy on an oppositional teen often results in greater distancing because he or she resents being seen as the “patient” or the problem.
 However, if parents are unable to curb the trajectory of the teen’s negative behavior through improved parenting skills, it often becomes necessary to increase the intervention and include the teen in therapy.
-Outpatient therapy would be a first step.
+Outpatient therapy would be the first step.
 If that fails, placement in a secure residential setting, a therapeutic boarding school, may be called for, as this would allow teens some space to look at themselves and identify issues without the distraction of home life and the influences of their familiar peers.

 Root Issue: Lack of trust by the teen in how their parents will react to the truth.